 Emerging Energy Program

 On 15 August 2020, Energy and Environment Minister Matt Kean announced the successful capital projects under the $75 million NSW Emerging Energy program.
-The program will provide funding for four large-scale, on-demand energy projects.
+The program will provide funding for five large-scale, on-demand energy projects under the capital projects stream, and eight investigative projects under the pre-investment studies stream.
 We are working with the Australian Renewable Energy Agency to fund additional projects, with further details to be announced once contracts are finalised.
 Read more in our media release or below under Capital projects.

 This initiative provides grant funding to assist with the development of innovative, large-scale electricity and storage projects in NSW.
 By reducing barriers to invest in emerging technologies, it supports affordable, reliable and clean energy across the State.

 There are two funding streams to support activities that accelerate the development of on-demand, electricity projects:

 1. Capital projects - activities that will assist with the construction of a dispatchable electricity project.